 ‘You’re old.’
 Harry restacked the books.
 ‘And none of these have anything on what actually happens to prophecies after they’re given.’

 Salazar nodded.
-‘In my day, they were just told to whomever was nearby.
+‘In my day, they were just told to whoever was nearby.
 They spread mostly by rumour, unless someone managed to stamp it out.’

 ‘Great.’
 Harry sighed.
 ‘I imagine Voldemort is exactly the sort who’d do some stamping.’